Update: MWC 2017 is just days away and there are a whole heap of phones, tablets and wearables we're expecting to see at the show.

 - When is it?
 February 27 – March 2 in Barcelona

-Whenever it does arrive we’re expecting big things from the Galaxy S8, with rumors of a dual-lens camera, a 4200mAh battery, a powerful Snapdragon 830 or Exynos 8895 chipset, 6GB of RAM, an iris scanner, an AI assistant and a curved QHD or 4K screen.
+That's a shame, as we're expecting big things from the Galaxy S8, with rumors of a , a , a powerful Snapdragon 835 or Exynos 8895 chipset, 6GB of RAM, an iris scanner, an and a curved QHD or 4K screen.

-Rumors about the phone are starting to build, with talk of a 5.5-inch QHD edge-to-edge screen, a metal body, a Snapdragon 835 chipset, a 12MP camera and a big 3700mAh battery.
+Rumors about the phone are starting to build though, with talk of a 5.5-inch QHD edge-to-edge screen, a metal body, a Snapdragon 835 chipset, a 12MP camera and a big 3700mAh battery.

 Those specs would make for a true top-end phone, but we're also hearing more out there rumors that could make the HTC 11 extra special if they're accurate.
 These include talk of a massive 8GB of RAM, a curved screen and 256GB of storage.